ygemici/osz/docs/services.md

 ----

 Special service which runs in privileged supervisor mode.
 It's always mapped in all memory map.
-The lowest level code of OS/Z like ISRs, physical memory allocation, task switch, timers and such are implemented here.
+The lowest level code of OS/Z like ISRs, physical memory allocation, task switching, timers and such are implemented here.
 All the other services (including the driver tasks) are running in non-privileged user mode (ring 3).

-Typical functions: alarm(), setuid(), setsighandler(), yield(), fork(), execve().
+Typical functions: alarm(), setuid(), setsighandler(), yield(), fork(), execve(), mmap(), munmap().

 Drivers
 -------

 Each device driver has it's own task.
-They are allowed to map MMIO into their bss, and to access i/o address space.
+They are allowed to map MMIO into their BSS, and to access I/O address space.
-Only "FS" task and CORE allowed to send message to them.
+Only "FS" task and CORE allowed to send messages to them.
+There's one exception, the video driver, which receives messages from "UI" task and CORE.

+Typical functions: IRQ(), ioctl(), setcursor().

 FS
 --